dnarayanan/pygadgetreader/readme.txt

 python setup.py build     --> this builds the module python setup.py install   --> this installs the module, may require sudo

-MODULES:
+FUNCTIONS:
-(in order to use these modules one must put 'from readgadget import *' at the top of your .py script)
+(in order to use these functions one must put 'from readgadget import *' at the top of your .py script to import the module)
 ##################################################

-readhead - This module simply reads in the gadget header file and returns the value of interest.
+readhead - This function simply reads in the gadget header file and returns the value of interest.
            The values it can read are:

 	 time	       - scale factor of the snapshot